jacobandreas/writing/_posts/2012-11-05-gunpowder-plot.md

 At half-past seven the fireworks begin.
 They are alarmingly close.
-Unlike in San Francisco or New York (whose shows are staged far over water to avoid setting light to dry grass or public housing) I can feel every rocket's discharge in my sternum---this spectacle is auditory as much as it is visual.
-The cheesy American fondness for pyrotechnic hearts and smiley-faces doesn't seem to have carried to England, and the show maintains a kind of tastefulness in spite of its extravagance.
+Unlike in San Francisco or New York (whose shows are staged far over water to avoid setting light to dry grass or public housing) I can feel every rocket's discharge in my sternum.
+The cheesy American fondness for pyrotechnic hearts and smiley-faces doesn't seem to have carried to England, and the show maintains a kind of restrained tastefulness.

 The cessation of fireworks is followed shortly by a lighting of the eponymous bonfire.
 The pile of crates is twice as tall as a man, and at their height the